-During the early part of the 18th century the beneficial use of ground flint and bone when added to clay to form the body of pottery items and a glaze was discovered.
-Flint (i.e. silica, up to 50% of the total) can be added to clay to produce stoneware products, it gives the ware strength, whiteness and prevents shrinkage during firing to make a hard cream product.
-The problem with ‘grinding’ flint using the technology of the day which consisted of crushing, pounding and sieving was that it produced clouds of dust; the workers quickly died of “Potters Rot” (silicosis of the lungs) and would not undertake the work.
+During the late 17th century the beneficial use of ground flint when added to clay to form the body of pottery items and glaze was discovered.
+Locally, from 1720 flint (silica) was added to clay to produce stoneware type products.
+It gives the ware strength, and when used with china (white) clay, whiteness, and prevents shrinkage during firing to make a hard cream coloured ware.
+The problem with ‘grinding’ flint using the technology of the day, which consisted of crushing, pounding and sieving was that it produced clouds of dust.
+The workers quickly died of “Potters Rot” (silicosis of the lungs) and would not undertake the work.
 In 1726 a wet grinding method was developed by Thomas Benson to reduce harmful dust.
 This was adopted by the industry and is used at Shirley’s Bone and Flint Mill.

-The image shows the mill when it was built in 1857.
-The buildings in the foreground, chimney and the machinery housed remain largely unaltered.
+The mill site as constructed by George Kirk for Jesse Shirley, both of Etruria, in 1857.
+The buildings in the foreground, the machinery contained and the chimney remain largely unaltered.

 Bone, usually from cattle, would originally have been sourced locally but as demand increased it was sourced from various parts of the country and latterly from overseas.
 Flint was from the south and east coasts of England and near continent.

-Bone was treated in a similar way after first being boiled to remove tissue, this would produce glue, a saleable by-product.
+Bone was treated in a similar way after first being boiled to remove tissue.
+This would produce glue, a saleable by-product.
 Wood was used as the fuel as bone is more combustible and is prone to contamination from iron pyrites in coal.
 Calcined bone is softer and whiter than in its natural state.
-The bone calcining kiln have been lost due to past modernisation of the site but were were very similar to the flint kiln, probably slightly smaller.
+The bone calcining kilns have been lost due to past modernisation of the site but were very similar to the flint kiln, probably slightly smaller.

 The crusher was installed in the 1930s after the calcining kiln seen today was decommissioned.
 It is of the oscillating jaw type, belt driven by a small horizontal steam engine of unknown manufacture and date and was used to crush oversize flints and Cornish stone.

-Power is transmitted via the flywheel axle of the engine through a ratchet which enables the engine to be barred backwards by hand if it has stopped on a dead centre and for maintenance without moving any of the machinery backwards.
-Rim gears transmit the power to long line shafts which run the length of the room, one shaft is currently driven.
-Along each line shaft are five bevel gears which drive vertical shafts taking the power to the pan room above.
+Motion is transmitted via the flywheel axle of the engine through a ratchet which enables the engine to be barred backwards by hand if it has stopped on a dead centre and for maintenance without moving any of the machinery backwards.
+Rim gears transmit the power to long line shafts which run the length of the room.
+One shaft is currently driven.
+Along each line shaft are five bevel gears which transmit the motion to vertical shafts which drive the grinding pans in the room above.

-To separate coagulated particles in the ground mix it was run off from the pans in the upper room through wooden launders to one of three wash tubs where rotating paddles stir the mix and ‘blunge’ it through the vertical bars of the paddles.
+To separate coagulated particles in the ground mix, it was run off from the pans in the upper room through wooden launders to one of three wash tubs, where rotating paddles would stir the mix and ‘blunge’ it through the vertical bars of the paddles.

 Material to be ground was hoisted through a hatchway in the floor from the Gear Room below.
 The slack chain hoist was driven from the extended vertical shaft of the small end pan.
 The material was tipped into one of ten pans and water added.
-The pan floor is composed of chert blocks with the gaps filled with pitcher’ (broken biscuit ware).
+The pan floor is composed of chert blocks with the gaps filled with ‘pitcher’ (broken biscuit ware).
+Chert is a siliceous rock, very similar to flint in its chemical composition, and found in Derbyshire, Flintshire and Yorkshire.
 Power from the floor below rotates sweep arms which push large chert blocks or ‘runners’ around the pan.
-The material is pushed and tumbled around the pan and is ground in the process.
+The material is pushed and tumbled and ground in the process

 The larger diameter pans contain runners of up to 1 ton (1.02 tonnes) in weight and a hand crane at one end of the room was used to lift these into the pans.
 After about 8 hours for flint, less for bone, the material was ground and could be run out of the pan to the floor below for further processing.

 “Princess” is a double acting condensing rotative beam engine to the design of James Watt.
 She was purchased second hand and installed when the mill was built in 1856/7.
-Her previous history is unknown but she was transported from Eccles near to Manchester and was almost certainly built by Bateman and Sherratt of Salford, Manchester in the 1820s who were rivals and competitors of Boulton and Watt.
+Her previous history is unknown but she was transported from Eccles near to Manchester and was almost certainly built by Bateman and Sherratt of Salford, Manchester in the 1820s.
+They were rivals and competitors of Boulton and Watt of Birmingham.
 James Watt referred to them as the “Manchester pirates” although by 1800 the Watt patents had run out.

 It had been in continuous use from 1857 until work stopped when modern machinery on site had been commissioned to replace it in 1972.
-During that time it had seen little alteration, it had become neglected during its latter days, but was essentially as it had been built well over a century before.
-The first working party took place on 22nd October 1978 and voluntary work has continued to the present day, some of the original volunteers are still on the team.
+During that time it had seen little alteration and had become neglected during its latter days but was essentially as it had been built well over a century before.
+The first working party took place on 22nd October 1978 and voluntary work has continued to the present day, with some of the original volunteers still on the team.

 The site’s historical significance was recognised in 1975 with it being designated a Scheduled Monument with the buildings being grade 2* listed.
 The site was officially opened to the public by Fred Dibnah on 6th April, 1991.
 It continues to be maintained and operated by volunteers.